smallest-inc/smallest-python-sdk/README.md

 Smallest AI builds ultra-realistic, high-speed multi-lingual voice models tailored for real-time applications, achieving hyper-realistic audio generation in as fast as ~100 milliseconds for 10 seconds of audio.
 With this sdk, you can easily convert text into high-quality audio with humanlike expressiveness.

-Currently, the library supports direct synthesis, real-time streaming, and the ability to stream an LLM-generated output, both synchronously and asynchronously.
+Currently, the library supports direct synthesis, real-time streaming, and the ability to synthesize streamed LLM output (experimental), both synchronously and asynchronously.

 ## Table of Contents